tsawyer/dvm-project-notes/README.md

 The folks on Discord and GitHub have nothing to do with what I have posted here and they don't support it.

 # DVMHost Install
- - First grab the tarball, install the binaries and example configs in `/opt/dvm`.
+ - First grab the tarball.
+Install the binaries and example configs in `/opt/dvm`:
 ```
+cd ~
 wget https://raw.githubusercontent.com/tsawyer/dvm-project-notes/main/tarball/dvmhost_R04Axx_amd64.tar.gz
 tar xzvf dvmhost_R04Axx_amd64.tar.gz -C /opt
 ```
  - Rename config.example.yml to config.yml.
- - Edit config.yml for your DVM host and FNE connection.
+ - Edit config.yml for the DVMhost settings and FNE connection.
 See [config.yml edits](config-edits.md).
  - Install the service:
 ```
 cd /etc/systemd/system